NicoloCavalli95horses/KMS-web-testing/02 Literature/papers/A snowballing literature study on test amplification.md

 **Challenges**: even if impressive results have been obtained, no experiments have been carried out to study the acceptability (likelihood to commit) and the maintainability of amplified tests

+JavaScript application have received very little attention in the test amplification context (p.25)

 ## References
 [[ref_snowballing_literature_study_test_amplification]]